Database Explorer

 The joinWhere()

-method adds additional conditions to table joins in SQL after the ON
+method extends the conditions specified when joining tables in SQL after the ON

 keyword.